votchallenge/toolkit-legacy/documentation/integration.md

 * _Stochastic processes_ - Many trackers use pseudo-random sampling at certain parts of the algorithm.
 To properly evaluate such trackers the random seed should not be fixed to a certain value.
 The best way to ensure this is to initialize seed with a different value every time, for example using current time.
 In C this is done by calling `srandom(time(NULL))` at the beginning of the program, while one way of doing this in Matlab is by calling:

-	`	RandStream.setGlobalStream(RandStreams('mt19937ar', 'Seed', sum(clock)))`
+	RandStream.setGlobalStream(RandStreams('mt19937ar', 'Seed', sum(clock)))

 * _Image stream_ - The tracking scenario specifies input images as a stream.
 Therefore the tracker should always only access images in the specified order and not skip ahead.
-* _Tracker parameters_ - The tracker is supposed to be run with the same parameters for all the sequences.
+* _Tracker parameters_ - The tracker is supposed to be executed with the same set of parameters on all the sequences.
 Any effort to determine the parameter values that were pre-tuned to a specific challenge sequence from the given images is prohibited.
 * _Resources access_ - The tracker program should only access the files in the directory that it is executed in (that is `images.txt` and `region.txt`).

 While we cannot enforce these guidelines in the current toolkit, the adherence of these rules is mandatory.
 Any violation is considered as cheating and could result in disqualification.